AllPawsInn/AllPawsInn/README.md

    * Input fields should be validated, and sanitized in order to prevent attacks like SQL Injection, and XSS (Cross-Site Scripting)

    * Boarding and Daycare bookings should be managed in different database tables.
 Seperate the dbo.BookingObjects table, and create a table for each of them.

    * Adding a booking removal feature

    * Adding a new booking feature for a new client

    * Reflecting Client Profile and New Client updates to the program without a need to refreshing it

    * Adding note boxes for animal and food components (where user can enter specific notes for each dog and it's food) on New Client page

    * Making the Animal Details (called "Full Profile" in the program) editable (should be talked with All Paws Inn first)

+   * Issues mentioned in the Help page should be solved